Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Mixed Results for the Co-Hosts

 The four co-hosting Southeast Asian nations were also the tournament’s four lowest-ranked nations among the 16 participants in 2007: Thailand, Vietnam, Indonesia, and Malaysia.
 The goal for each country was merely for pride; that was substantially true for Thailand, who kicked off the tournament on July 7 against Iraq.
-Ranked 122nd ahead of the tournament, Thailand received an early present with Sumee Suksomkit scored the competition’s initial goal on the ensuing penalty kick as the match finished 1-1.
+Ranked 122nd ahead of the tournament, Thailand received an early present, with Sumee Suksomkit scoring the competition’s initial goal on the ensuing penalty kick as the match finished 1-1.

 Playing in its fourth straight tournament appearance, Indonesia won its opening match for the second successive tournament.
 A 2-1 victory against Bahrain meant Indonesia, ranked 143rd ahead of this tournament, avenged its elimination from the 2004 Asian Cup.
 Budi Sudarsono and Bambang Pamungkas scored the goals to secure Indonesia’s first victory over Bahrain since Aug.
 27, 1980.
 Indonesia seemed confident to make noise, but losses to Saudi Arabia and South Korea confirmed Indonesia’s elimination.
 Indonesia achieved history in both losses as attendance in Jakarta reached 88000 people, the most massive crowds at the tournament in 31 years.